what are 3 Types of Fuel

 Primary Uses of Solid Fuels

-Solid fuels like coal and biomass are used in power plants to generate electricity, with coal burned directly and biomass used in combustion or gasification.
-For heating, solid fuels like wood are commonly used in stoves, fireplaces, and pellet boilers.
+Solid fuels, including coal and biomass, generate electricity in power plants through direct burning or gasification.
+For heating, wood is commonly used in stoves, fireplaces, and pellet boilers.

-Especially, in many developing areas, wood and charcoal are used for cooking on traditional stoves and open fires.
-Moreover, solid fuels are crucial in industries such as steel and cement manufacturing, where they provide energy for high-temperature processes and serve as reducing agents.
+” In developing areas, wood and charcoal are used as solid fuels for cooking on traditional stoves.
+Additionally, solid fuels play a vital role in industries like steel and cement manufacturing, providing a source of energy for high-temperature processes.

 Liquid Fuels